janklosowski/janklosowski-com-jekyll/_posts/2024-10-06-set-email-on-your-domain.markdown

 ---
 layout: 	post
-title:  	"Set email on your domain"
+title:  	"Download your emails"
 date:   	2024-10-07 01:00:00
 category: 	business
 permalink: 	/email-on-your-domain/
-excerpt:	A few notes about why and where you should set up email on your domain.
+excerpt:	Why and where you should set up email on your domain, and download your mailbox.
 Freshly, after a violent breakup with my previous email provider.
 ---

 Recently, I’ve experienced an upsetting [breakup with ProtonMail](https://x.com/klos/status/1838812841467613334), and I’ve made some changes to how I handle my mailboxes.
 Over the years, I've gone on quite a journey as an email user.
 Here are some lessons that may be useful to you: